SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 A possible model for a ‘Sporting City Park’?
 In the north-western district of Bukit Panjang the Senja-Cashew community club with its outdoor swimming pool, indoor sports hall for badminton and table-tennis, indoor gym facilities and dance studios is located next to the mid-sized Bukit Panjang Park.

 Given the rising popularity levels of urban running among local residents and the inevitable trend towards ageing population (the proportion of Singapore residents who are 60 years old and above has over the years skyrocketed to almost 20%), the time has perhaps come to review the existing park trails, too.
-For instance, in the near future more age-friendly trails should be offered in some of the large parks; the demand for running trails will keep growing, as a substantially large chunk of the current generation of avid, middle-aged runners is expected to continue pursuing this sporty habit into their older age.
+For instance, in the near future more age-suitable trails should be offered in some of the large parks; the demand for running trails will keep growing, as a substantially large chunk of the current generation of avid, middle-aged runners is expected to continue pursuing this sporty habit into their older age.
 At present, most joggers have no other choice but to carry out their running on hard-surfaced (paved) trails.
 Thus it would be critical to design softer, unpaved surfaces for joggers, which could help reduce the cumulative impact of running on hip and knee joints.
 It is needless to say that such gravel trails will need to weather high volumes of tropical rain.

 The gravel trail in the Bedok Reservoir is a formidable example of an age-friendly and weatherproofed running trail.
 Similar trails could be easily created in other large city parks, as no major revisions to the present land-use planning structure of the parks would be required for such minor adjustments: the future gravel trails could, for instance, be created along the existing paved tracks.
-If proven successful, the same concrete- and gravel-sharing design could also be adopted in some parts of the park connector network (for more information on park connectors, see ‘Park Connector Network’).
+If proven successful, the same concrete- and gravel-sharing design could also be adopted in some parts of the park connector network (for more information on park connectors, see chapter ‘Park Connector Network’).

 The 5 km gravel running trail in Bedok Reservoir Park is the only of its kind in Singapore.